rushangchandekar/SMS-Spam-Detection/README.md

 ## Demo

-You can try out the SMS Spam Detection model live by visiting the deployed web app (link to be provided).
+You can try out the SMS Spam Detection model live by visiting the deployed web app https://sms-spam-detection-ksroffnutzevqpuhrywbah.streamlit.app/

 ---